wdi-sf-fall/notes/week_07_rails_continued/day_05_mail_in_rails/README.md

 ##Mail in rails

-Sending email from Rails applications is easy thanks to **ActionMailer**.
+Sending email from Rails applications is easy thanks to [**ActionMailer**](http://guides.rubyonrails.org/action_mailer_basics.html).

-ActionMailer behaves like a controller.
-You create methods that create emails, rather than rendering pages.
+Instances of ActionMailer behave like controllers.
+The difference is that they have methods representing emails, rather than pages.

 ###practice